-The other alum, however, gave one star for treatment effectiveness, accommodations and amenities, and meals and nutrition.
+The sole negative reviewer gave one star for treatment effectiveness, accommodations and amenities, and meals and nutrition.
 "Ridiculous program, ineffective, inappropriate diagnosis, waste of time and money," they wrote.
 "Staff are ill equipped to handle anyone professionally.
 DON\'T USE THEM."

 Flag For Review

 If you have reason to believe a review or response is truly fraudulent or in violation, you may flag the post for review.
 Data will be excised only if it is found to fit these criteria.